alexxie16/English_Learning/book/poor-charlie.md

 > To stay within these circles, he first applies a basic, overall screen, designed to limit his investment field to only “simple, understandable candidates.”
 As he says, “We have three baskets for investing: yes, no, and too tough to understand.”

-> It’s kind of fun to sit there and **outthink** people who are way smarter than you are because you’ve trained yourself to be more objective and more multidisciplinary.
+> It’s kind of fun to sit there and **outthink** people who are way smarter than you are because you've trained yourself to be more objective and more multidisciplinary.
 Furthermore, there is a lot of money in it, as I can testify from my own personal experience.

 ### Talk 1